 In A Brother's Price, it's all very well if a woman doesn't want to get pregnant.
 She's generally got plenty of other sisters with whom to continue the bloodline.
 She does have to get married if her sisters want to marry, but there's nothing about having to sleep with their husband.
 It's also considered nothing noteworthy if she finds small children annoying.
 Men, on the other hand, are rare and have to marry, are seriously looked down on if they turn out to be infertile, and are expected to do the softer sides of childrearing.
 A husband or brother who doesn't tend crying children is not well liked.

-Katniss Everdeen in The Hunger Gamesreally doesn't want to get married and have children, mainly because she's petrified of the thought of being a mother whose children end up draw in the reaping.
+Katniss Everdeen really doesn't want to get married and have children, mainly because she's petrified of the thought of being a mother whose children end up drawn in the reaping.
 In Catching Fire she is horrified when she realizes that President Snow is likely to insist that she and Peeta have children and that those children will probably end up in the Games due to rigged reapings.

 It is implied that Peeta shares this fear as well, though once there are no more Hunger Games he really wants to have kids.